mathesar-foundation/mathesar-website/software-engineer.md

 {% capture capture_2 %}

-Proprietary companies can keep you locked in their ecosystem.
-This can make it difficult to modify your disparate data sources.
+Proprietary products can keep you locked in their ecosystem.
+This can make it difficult to integrate or migrate your disparate data sources.

 If you decide to move away, you could lose data.